 - QCAD, QGIS, kstars, stellarium, celestia, xplanet

 - gopher client (but lynx is available).
 The kio_gopher library doesn't work here or anywhere else.
+I installed Little Gopher Client, which works perfectly and makes a nice GUI alternative to Forg and friends.

 - Anything related to Gemini (Lagrange, for example)